carabina/SeguePerformer/README.md

 configuration of the new view controller via a trailing closure parameter.

-The advantage of this approach is that the view controller preparation logic is declared locally to the `performSegue` call, rather than independently in `prepare(for:sender:)`, which can become particularly awkward in the context of multiple `performSegue` calls.
+The advantage of this approach is that the view controller preparation logic is defined locally to the `performSegue` call, rather than independently in `prepare(for:sender:)`, which can become particularly awkward in the context of multiple `performSegue` calls.